imanninen/GNU_Debugger_Driver/README.md

 - The package `org.gnudebugger.debugger` contains abstract `Debugger` and its implementation `LldbDebugger`

+This architecture helps to easily extend application.
+For example, if I decide to add another debugger, I don't need to refactor a lot of code, just implement several classes

 ### Tests:
 I wrote simple Unit tests to help me write code.
 See [tests](src/test/kotlin).